 Tennessee Personal Injury Lawyers

-Serving Victims in Memphis, Jackson, Knoxville and Surrounding Areas
+Serving Victims in Memphis, Jackson, Knoxville, Surrounding Areas and Nationwide

 Encompassing two time zones, the State of Tennessee spans almost 440 miles long and 120 miles wide.
 The state is essentially divided into three parts: West Tennessee, Middle Tennessee, and East Tennessee.
 If you have been injured as a result of someone else’s negligence or recklessness, the Tennessee personal injury lawyers at Nahon, Saharovich & Trotz may be able to assist you in recovering damages or benefits.
 Our firm handles a wide variety of personal injury practice areas, including injuries arising out of car accidents, truck wrecks, medical malpractice, nursing home negligence, negligent security, and dangerous products and drugs.
 Our office also handles workers’ compensation cases for people injured on the job.
 For those who have medical conditions rendering them unable to work, Social Security Disability benefits may be an option.
 We are the largest Tennessee-based personal injury law firm, with a team of more than 30 lawyers and 100 support staff members.